Siddhesh-Agarwal/Haven/README.md

   uses a shifting algorithm key to encrypt and decrypt information.
 * Hash generator:
   uses hashing techniques like  SHA, ADLER and BLAKE.
 Its designed in a way that makes it easy to compare and contrast the different algorithms.
-* DDos simulator:
+* DoS simulator:
-  DDoS simulator is used to simulate a DDos Attack on a server and check the strength of the same.
+  DoS simulator is used to simulate a DoS Attack on a server and check the strength of the same.
 * Social scanner:
   Social Scanner inputs your username to find other websites where your username is being used.
 * Port scanner: